Top 9 Writing Mistakes That Can Raise a Red Flag With Peer ReviewersNeeraja Sankaran, Ph.D. | 2017-03-13

 I raise this issue because it certainly irritated me recently when the bibliography of a paper I reviewed in 2014 or 2015 had not one citation dated beyond the 1990s.
 Such a practice reveals the author’s tunnel vision and also suggests intellectual laziness.
-Neither characteristic is likely to inspire a reviewer to render a positive verdict for your scholarly paper.
+Neither characteristic is likely to inspire a reviewer or publisher to render a positive verdict for your scholarly paper.

 4. Stacked bibliographies

 A bibliography that is “stacked” with many citations of papers coming from a single laboratory or group has the effect of suggesting that an author is biased toward a certain point of view and, therefore, is not considering all sides of an argument.
 Of course, there are exceptions to this rule, e.g., a paper in which you are critiquing a particular body of research or the work of a particular laboratory.
-But, such commentaries are less common, and in general, it is advisable to make sure that your bibliography cites work from many sources to provide a balance of scientific views.
+But, such commentaries are less common, and in general, it is advisable to make sure that your literature review cites work from many sources to provide a balance of scientific views.

 5. Self-referential bibliographies